0xgleb/money-maker/README.md

 Add `--ghc-options -Wwarn` at the end of that if you want to temporarily ignore non-critical warnings.
 The project is configured in a way that turns warnings into errors, this flag turns them back into warnings.

+Add `--force-dirty` to force stack to rebuild everything.

 # Money Maker Roadmap

 ## Init